 Capsule Comparison Donne – W;t # Wit: “Apt association of thought and expression, calculated to surprise and delight by its unexpectedness.”
 OED Edson heard that John Donne was one of the difficult poets to read, so he seemed to be a perfect subject for her hard-edged protagonist’s research.
 Not ever having studied Donne, Edson spent countless hours sifting through centuries of criticism and commentary.
 She even found a model for her character E.

 FEATURES OF JOHN DONNE’S POETRY # John Donne is the most prominent poet of the Metaphysical school.
 His widespread popularity is due to his discovery by T.S.
 Eliot, who was impressed by the precision of expression, his cogent logic and the variety and distinctiveness of the voices Donne created.
 Donne wrote both on love and on death.
-Donne’s Subject Matter: # a) Love Poetry Donne’s poems range from a passionate, intense and personal declaration of love to a philosophic celebration of the dualism of: soul and body, emotion and intellect.
+Donne’s Subject Matter: # Love Poetry # Donne’s life and art can be depicted in three phases;

 Metaphysical Poetry # A name later ascribed to poets who dealt with subjects concerning the abstract in concrete terms.
 They use logic to explain the inexplicable.
 Literally, metaphysical means to transcend above or beyond the physical or concrete. – often used in the sense that it was about non-material and supernatural things - the abstract rather than the physical.
 The age objects to the heroic and sublime, and it objects to the simplification and separation of the mental faculties.